0xcert/framework/docs/guide/introduction.md

 * **Management of digital currency:** Besides non-fungible, unique assets, the Framework also supports the management of monetary value tokens or cryptocurrencies.
 They are handled through common functions known in blockchain operations, i.e. transfer and management of rights.

-* **Many-to-many atomic operations:** A single atomic transaction allows for creating and transferring tokens (both ERC-721 non-fungible tokens and ERC-20 fungible tokens) as many times as agreed, and among multiple participants involved.
-Many-to-many atomic operations allow multiple parties to participate simultaneously in a single transaction.
+* **Many-to-many atomic orders:** A single atomic transaction allows for creating and transferring tokens (both ERC-721 non-fungible tokens and ERC-20 fungible tokens) as many times as agreed, and among multiple participants involved.
+Many-to-many atomic orders allow multiple parties to participate simultaneously in a single transaction.
 This is one of the most potent and crucial features of the 0xcert Framework.

 * **Unified experience for decentralized and distributed systems:** The goal of the 0xcert Framework is to become blockchain/platform-agnostic, without discriminating among different blockchains or other distributed systems.
 The whole API of the Framework is identical when used with the Ethereum blockchain or any other distributed system you choose for your application.
 The code of the API looks completely identical and provides the exact same functionality regardless of the blockchain or distributed system you employ.
 This enables you to quickly and seamlessly switch between systems.